 While reorganizing this website, I came across some pages that don’t fit the site any longer.
 But I didn’t want to get rid of their brief synopses of the abuse suffered through the years.
-So I thought I’d add them to a brand new page and see if brevity works as well as deep explanation for my readers.
+So I thought I’d add them to a brand new page and see if brevity works as well as a deep explanation for my readers.

 1992 – 1997

 We married in April 1992.
 Will physically, emotionally, and verbally abused me by October 1992.
 These entries do not mention abuse because I thought the only abuse was one instance of physical violence – I wasn’t aware of all the rest.
 In hindsight, it seems obvious.